 New Residential determined that the investment should be accounted for under the equity method of accounting since it has the ability to exercise significant influence over the investee's operating and financial policies.
-As the consideration transferred for the investment was greater than the net equity of the investment ("basis differences"), the company allocated the basis difference in a manner consistent with business combination accounting resulting in goodwill of \$11.8 million, and intangible assets primarily in the form of customer backlog and tradename of \$3.6 million.
+As the consideration transferred for the investment was greater than the net equity of the investment ("basis differences"), the Company allocated the basis difference in a manner consistent with business combination accounting resulting in goodwill of \$11.8 million, and intangible assets primarily in the form of customer backlog and tradename of \$3.6 million.
 Goodwill and intangibles are included as part of Equity investments within Other assets on the Consolidated Balance Sheets.
-The results of the investment have been included in New Residential's Consolidated Statements of Income for the year ended December 31, 2019 from the date of the Company's investment.

 The goodwill of \$11.8 million primarily includes the benefits expected to result from having a significant investment in the service provider and has been allocated to the MSR Related Investments reporting segment.
 None of the goodwill is expected to be deductible for tax purposes.
 New Residential will assess the goodwill annually on October 1 and in interim periods in case of events or circumstances make it more likely than not that an impairment may have occurred.
-Based on New Residential's assessment performed, there were no indicators of impairment as of December 31, 2019.